learnwithjason/scenes/README.md

 ## More Examples

 - [Benjamin Lannon](https://twitter.com/lannonbr) wrote [a Toast starter](https://github.com/lannonbr/toast-digital-garden-starter) that includes automatic image upload to cloudinary via [jlengstorf's rehype plugin](https://github.com/jlengstorf/rehype-local-image-to-cloudinary)

+## Feedback

+Please file issues.
+Toast is still in early development.
+There is no official plugins API, no baked-in data fetching (ex: like Gatsby has it's GraphQL layer).
+This repo works and will be kept updated with new features and bug fixes.
+If there's functionality you want to see, [file a feature request](https://github.com/ChristopherBiscardi/new-toast-site/issues/new)